patrickfatrick/marky-marked/README.md

 </script>
 ```

 From there Marky Marked should handle the rest.
+Note that the element you use should be empty.
+If it has any innerHTML Marky Marked will skip it.
+This is to ensure you can't initialize the same element more than once.

 ## Styling